day8/re-frame/README.md

 There's more to components, but that's the basics.
 A component is a function which turns data into hiccup.

 Now, we're now going to introduce `reaction` into the mix.
 On the one hand I'm complicating things by doing this, because reagent invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens if you want to be.
 On the other hand, it is nice to understand how it all works.
-AND, in a minute, when we get to subscriptions, we'll be the onse actively using `reaction`.
-So, I decided to bite the bullet here ... and anyway, its easy ...
+AND, in a minute, when we get to subscriptions, we'll be the ones actively using `reaction`.
+So, we might as well bite the bullet here ... and anyway, its easy ...
 ```
 (defn greet
    [name]                       ;; name is a ratom